javinoram/VqePy/README.md

 2. Spin hamiltonian
 3. Fermi-Hubbard hamiltonian

 This project didnt want to be another quantum library.
-This one should be see as a high level implementation to study systems with a fixed route to be executed, so, the user only need to give a parameter's file and just the minimun programming is needed.
+This should be see as a high level implementation to study systems with a fixed route to be executed, so, the user only need to give a parameter's file and just the minimun programming is needed.